FR

 5. Ignoring future expansionA phased strategy allows better investment decisions after real usage patterns emerge.

-6. Choosing residential‑grade equipmentCommercial gyms require equipment built for consistent heavy use, all day.
+6. Choosing residential-grade equipmentCommercial gyms require equipment built for consistent heavy use.

 7. Leaving storage as an afterthoughtPoor storage makes large spaces feel messy and smaller spaces feel chaotic.

-Exact layouts always depend on positioning, but these two scenarios show how planning priorities shift as square footage grows.
+The exact layout will always depend on positioning, but these scenarios show how planning priorities change as square footage increases.

 Compact